 Each sound zone can only have one device.
 Soundtrack supports multiple device types (see our help pages to see which ones).
 The rationale for having multiple sound zones is that you want different music in different parts of the same location.
 If you want the same music everywhere in the same location you’ll only need one device and then distribute the music with your audio system.

 Splayer API is provisioned by Soundtrack’s build systems with rollout limited to a certain percent of all devices, or at a certain time of day considering local time zone of the device.
-Below are two different endpoints to use to retrieve the latest version of Splayer API for two different platforms (Ubuntu 16.04 64-bit, Ubuntu 16.04 32 bit).
+Below are two different endpoints to use to retrieve the latest version of Splayer API for two different platforms (Android ARM 64 bit, Ubuntu 16.04 32 bit).

 The template is basically: